-Electrical burns and injuries can cause temporary or permanent damage to skin, tissues and major organs.
-Caused by contact with exposed parts of electrical appliances, wiring or lightning strikes, electrical burns and injuries can range in seriousness, but even short contact with an electrical current can cause injuries.
+Electrical burns and injuries can cause temporary or permanent damage to the skin, tissues, and major organs.
+Caused by contact with exposed parts of electrical appliances, wiring, or lightning strikes, electrical burns and injuries can range in seriousness.
+Still, even short contact with an electrical current can cause injuries.
 For example, an electrical shock from a household current can cause fatal heart dysrhythmias.
 In addition, small surface electrical injuries may be associated with devastating internal injuries.
 These injuries are often work-related and have significant public health and economic impact.

 Signs and symptoms of an electrical burn:

 - Visible burns on the skin

 - Entrance wounds

 - Arc wounds